 A dairy-free diet includes avoiding all or most dairy products including milk, butter, yoghurt, cheese, cream and ice cream.

-Unlike a vegan or plant-based diet, those on a dairy-free diet still eat other animal products such as meat and fish.
+Unlike a vegan or plant-based diet, a dairy-free still includes other animal products, such as meat, fish and eggs.

 For a deeper insight into dairy vs dairy-free, we’d recommend reading ‘Dairy: Is it good or bad for you?’ by Precision Nutrition.